-They left Vermont and headed west (or east in some cases) for a variety of reasons, not the subject of our study here, but native Vermonters served in regiments from state during the Civil War (and not all of them were Union soldiers).
+They left Vermont and headed west (or east in some cases) for a variety of reasons, not the subject of our study here, but native Vermonters served in regiments from other states during the Civil War (and not all of them were Union soldiers).
 Select from the above menu for lists.

 Based on the 1860 census, of the 413,852 native-born Vermonters in the United States, 174,765 (42.2%) lived outside Vermont. **

 Given that statistic, one would assume a good number of native Vermonters served in other State's units, and indeed they did!